 WARNING: The following features are included on your saw to help reduce the hazard of kickback; however, such features will not totally eliminate this danger.
 As a chain saw user, do not rely only on safety devices.
-You must follow all safety precautions, instructions, and maintenance in this manual to help avoid kickback and other forces which can result in serious injury.
+You must follow all safety precautions, instructions, and maintenance in this manual to help avoid kickback and other torsee which ear rout in the properties in the same and the same forces which can result in serious injury.

-Reduced-Kickback Guide Bar, désigned with a small radius tip which reduces the size of the kickback danger zone on the bar tip.
+Reduced-Kickback Guide Bar, designed with a small radius tip which reduces the size of the kickback danger zone on the bar tip.
 A Reduced-Kickback Guide Bar has been demonstrated to significantly reduce the number and seriousness of kickbacks when tested in accordance with safety requirements for gasoline powered chain saws as set by ANSI B175.1.

-· Low-Kickback Chain, designed with a contoured depth gauge and guard link which deflect kickback force and allow wood to gradually ride into the cutter.
+Low-Kickback Chain, designed with a contoured depth gauge and guard link which deflect kickback force and allow wood to gradually ride into the cutter.
 Low-Kickback Chain has met kickback performance requirements when tested on a representative sample of chain saws below 3.8 cubic inch displacement specified in ANSI B175.1.
-Contoured Depth Gauge